How much does a Construction Manager make?

 Pacific Gas and Electric

-Pacific Gas and Electric provides Construction Manager roles with a focus on utility infrastructure.
-They operate in the United States, primarily in California.
+Pacific Gas and Electric provides Construction Manager positions with a focus on energy infrastructure.
+They operate in California, including cities like San Francisco and Los Angeles.

 -